 Goodwill represents the cost of acquired businesses in excess of the fair value of the related net assets acquired.
 Goodwill is not amortized, but is reviewed for impairment annually or whenever indications of impairment exist.
+In testing for the potential impairment of goodwill, we have the option to either (i) perform a quantitative impairment test or (ii) first perform a qualitative assessment to determine whether it is more likely than not that the fair value of a reporting unit (generally defined as the business for which financial information is available and reviewed regularly by management) is less than its carrying amount, in which case the quantitative test would be performed.

-Impairment exists when the carrying amount of goodwill exceeds its implied fair value, resulting in an impairment charge for the excess.
-In testing for the potential impairment of goodwill, we estimate the fair value of our reporting unit (generally defined as the business for which financial information is available and reviewed regularly by management), and compares it to its carrying value.
-If the estimated fair value of a reporting unit is less than its carrying value, we are required to estimate the fair value of all assets and liabilities of the reporting unit, including goodwill.
-If the carrying value of the reporting unit's goodwill is greater than the estimated fair value, an impairment charge is recognized for the excess.
-Our company's annual goodwill impairment testing was completed as of December 31, 2021, with no impairment charges.
+When performing a quantitative impairment test, we compare the fair value of a reporting unit with its carrying amount, including goodwill.
+If the fair value of the reporting unit is less than its carrying amount, the goodwill impairment loss is equal to the excess of the carrying value over the fair value, limited to the carrying amount.
+The estimated fair value of the reporting unit is derived based on valuation techniques we believe market participants would use.
+The estimated fair value is generally determined by utilizing a discounted cash flow methodology or methodologies that incorporate price-to-book and price-to-earnings multiples of certain comparable companies for goodwill impairment testing.
+The Company performed impairment testing on December 31, 2023, with no impairment charges resulting from the annual impairment test.